serenorg/seren-neon-migrator/README.md

 - PostgreSQL client tools (pg_dump, pg_dumpall, psql)
 - Access to both source and target databases with appropriate permissions

+### Target Database Setup (Optional)

+**SerenDB Account**: If you want to replicate to SerenDB, you can create a free account at <https://console.serendb.com/signup>.
+This will provide you with a managed PostgreSQL database optimized for your workload.

+**Note**: SerenDB is completely optional.
+This tool works with any PostgreSQL-compatible database as your target, including:

+- SerenDB (managed PostgreSQL)
+- AWS RDS PostgreSQL
+- Self-hosted PostgreSQL
+- Neon, Supabase, or any other PostgreSQL provider

+You only need a SerenDB account if you specifically want to use SerenDB as your replication target.

 ### Download Pre-built Binaries

 Download the latest release for your platform from [GitHub Releases](https://github.com/serenorg/postgres-seren-replicator/releases/latest):